 Specimen(s) submitted for Virus Isolation (VI) must be labelled with the origin of the specimen(s) (e.g. nasal swabs, name of tissue or name of pooled tissues, etc.).
 The specimens for virus isolation should be collected aseptically and should be refrigerated promptly.

 Viral Transport Media can be requested from the RDVS laboratory for the submissions of nasal swabs, conjunctival swabs, etc. Swabs in Bacterial Culture are NOT suitable submissions for Virus Isolation as the viability of the sample cannot be guaranteed.
 If specimens cannot be sent within 24 hours of sampling (e.g. weekend), then they should be stored at -70°C to -80°C or 4°C. .
 Do not freeze specimens for virus isolation at -20°C.

 Molecular Diagnostic Test:

-Collect whole blood in red-top vacutainers.
-Please note that 10.0 ml of blood can generate 3-5 ml serum.
-Allow the samples to clot at room temperature.
-Release the clot using a sterile applicator stick, spin down and transfer the serum supernatant to a sterile tube.
+Collect whole blood in a red-top vacutainer and allow the samples to clot at room temperature.
+Release the clot using a sterile applicator stick and centrifuge the sample.
+Transfer the serum supernatant to a sterile tube.
 If a centrifuge is not available, remove the clot and set aside the serum.
 When centrifuged, 10.0 mL of whole blood should yield approximately 3-5 mL of serum.

 For serodiagnosis, paired serum samples are required.
-The first sample is collected at the onset of illness and the convalescent is collected 2-3 weeks later.
+The acute sample is collected at the onset of the illness and the convalescent sample is collected 2-3 weeks later.
 Acute sample(s) should be stored at -20°C while waiting to collect the convalescent sample.
 Paired serum samples must be clearly identified as acute (A) or convalescent (C).

-Fluorescent Antibody Test:
+Fluorescent Antibody Test (FAT):